faizanzafar40/faizanzafar40.github.io/_posts/2013-06-15-seo-project.md

 Unfortunately I took down the actual demonstration website Webtimize.me last year due to hosting costs.
 I'll try to configure the project files on my XAMPP stack and record a video demonstration for this post.
 Feel free to fork from the repo if anyones wants to extend this.
 {: .notice}

-The post date has been modified to refer to the project completion date and not the actual publishing date {: .notice}